usaid-cs/yesterday-i-learned/random.md

 1. [Arnold's 6 rules of success](https://opisina.wordpress.com/2012/03/01/6-rules-of-success-arnold-schwarzenegger/) basically means "Find out who you want to be and work hard, very hard".
 1. A home appraisal is an unbiased estimate of the true (or fair market) value of what a home is worth.
 1. [Tarring and feathering](https://en.wikipedia.org/wiki/Tarring_and_feathering) was an odd thing Europeans did to torture people, literally pouring tar and feathers on the person.
-1. Food poisoning involves expelling fluids out of every orifice except for your ears.
-You learned this from experience.
 1. According to Dr.Proton, it is very common to for patients to outlive at least one family doctor.
 1. ["Molotov Cocktail"](https://en.wikipedia.org/wiki/Molotov_cocktail#Name) was coined by the Finns, which came from "Molotov Bread Baskets", a nickname for Soviet cluster bombs.
 1. To train vocals, talk with a pencil in your mouth for a few minutes.